OCA/reporting-engine/base_comment_template/README.rst

 You should have at least one template with Default field set, if you choose a Partner the template is deselected as a Default one.
 If you create a new template with the same configuration (Model, Domain, Position) and set it as Default, the previous one will be deselected as a default one.

-The template is a html field which will be rendered just a mail template, so you can use variables like ${object}, ${user}, ${ctx} to add dynamic content.
+The template is a html field which will be rendered just like a mail template, so you can use variables like ${object}, ${user}, ${ctx} to add dynamic content.

 Change the report related to the model from configuration and add a statement like: